Xotic750/property-is-enumerable-x/README.md

 ### `module.exports(object, property)` ⇒ <code>boolean</code> ⏏
 This method returns a Boolean indicating whether the specified property is enumerable.
-Does not attempt to fix bugs in IE<9 or old Opera, otherise it does ES6ify the method.
+Does not attempt to fix bugs in IE<9 or old Opera, otherwise it does ES6ify the method.

 **Kind**: Exported function